Olney, Buckinghamshire: Listed buildings and structures

-Bus

-Bus 21 (Red Rose) connects the town with Lavendon to the north-east, and Newport Pagnell and Central Milton Keynes to the south running approximately every hour from Monday to Friday.
-Bus 41 (Stagecoach) connects the town with Lavendon, Bedford and Northampton, formerly running approximately every 30 minutes from Monday to Friday.
-In October 2022, service 41 was reduced to one service to and from Olney per day.

 Governance

 Olney has been part of the Borough (now City) of Milton Keynes since 1974, which has been a unitary authority since 1997.
 This gives Milton Keynes City Council the responsibility for the provision of most local government services.
 Voters registered in the town are represented on MK City Council, which has (since 2014) been divided into 19 wards each carrying 3 councillors with Olney being part of the larger ward of the same name.

 At the parish level, Olney has a town council based at the Olney Centre on the town's high street.